-Once you've launched a bot, the top question in your mind will be how many people are chatting with it.
-How long are the conversations?
-Which questions are users asking most often?
-This section describes some ways that you can query volume of usage, whether for the entire bot, or for particular flows in your bot.
+Once a bot has been launched, there is a large amount of information that we could access and that may be useful to us.
+For example, how long are the conversations?
+Which questions are users asking most frequently?
+This section describes some ways that you can query volume of usage, whether for the entire bot or for particular flows in your bot.
 There are countless variations of the kinds of information you can query.
-Here we'll show you just a few possibilities, and leave it to you to explore more of what you can do.
+Here we'll go over a few of the possibilities, and leave it to you to explore more of what you can do.

 For additional ideas of what you can query, pleases check the TQL cookbook.

 One of the basic queries you'll need is to check the amount of traffic your bot receives.
-Remember the date transformers we showed you on one of the previous pages?
-There we had a query to deliver a detailed report of bot usage per day, broken down by hour.
-We'll revisit that to set up this more general query, the amount of traffic per day:
+We previously looked at using date transformers in a query to deliver a detailed report of bot usage per day, broken down by hour.
+We'll revisit that to set up this more general query for the amount of traffic per day:

 d date: catd(model="date") s.beginTime as date order by date